Sonoran-Software/Sonoran-Store-Docs/events/README.md

 ## Distribution and support

 Events is delivered through the official Sonoran Store/Tebex and Cfx.re flow.
+Install the free Events Core package before any separately entitled paid DLC.
-The current product listing determines entitlement and availability; this documentation does not make a separate pricing or plan claim.
+The current product listing determines the DLC price and availability.
 Do not decrypt, modify, or redistribute protected runtime files.

 For help, use [Sonoran Software support](https://support.sonoransoftware.com/).